datacarpentry/semester-biology/materials/dplyr-aggregation.md

 group_by(surveys, year)
 ```

-* Different looking kind of `data.frame`
-* Called a tibble
-* Sometimes produced by `dplyr` functions
+* The tibble produced by this function has grouping information
-* Source, grouping, and data type information
 * Store the data frame in a variable to use in the next step

 ```r